dlr-gtlab/genh5/examples/conversion_system.md

 dataset.write(&my_int);
 ```

-However writing a single `std::string` (variable length string) to HDF5 requires an extra step, as we allways have to pass a pointer to the data:
+However writing a single `std::string` (variable length string) to HDF5 requires an extra step, as we have to pass a pointer to the c-string:

 ```cpp
 std::string s = "Hello World";